 Operators in the solid mineral industries (non-coal) can be nominated for The Hardrock Mineral Environmental Award, The Hardrock Mineral Community Outreach and Economic Security Award, The Hardrock Mineral Small Operator Award, or The Hardrock Mineral Director's Award.
+Individuals or organizations can be nominated for a "The Fix A Shaft Today!"
+(FAST!)
+Award.
 Solid mineral development includes mining for a wide variety of commodities including precious metals, base metals, industrial minerals, and construction materials.
 Operators who are nominated must clearly demonstrate a commitment to excellence.
-Please note that nominations need not be limited to operations on land managed by the BLM even though BLM is providing administrative support for this award to the DOI.
-In furtherance of the BLM/U.S. Forest Service "Service First" initiative, operators conducting activities on lands administered by the U.S. Forest Service are encouraged to apply, as are those operating on private lands.
+Please note that nominations need not be limited to operations on land managed by the BLM, even though the BLM is providing administrative support for this award to the DOI.
+To further the BLM/U.S. Forest Service First" initiative, operators conducting activities on lands administered by the U.S. Forest Service are encouraged to apply, as are those operating on private lands.